So far I have caught a grand total of 10,744 lionfish

 - 6 in January 2018.

 My best ever total on one dive was 54 lionfish.
 On two dives it was 82 lionfish and on three dives it was 98 lionfish.
 The highest poundage I ever caught was the day I caught 98 lionfish, they weighed a mighty 84 pounds.
 And my best monthly total was 402 lionfish in July 2016.

 We have found that over the years the lionfish we saw on average did get bigger and bigger, however, this did change a few years ago.
 We now seem to see less small and large individuals, with the majority now being medium size.
 2017 though has seen a big change in the number of lionfish we are seeing.
 We are seeing far fewer than previous years, but so far we do not know why???
-When we do I’ll let you know.
+When we know the reason for sure I’ll let you know.
 And 2018 is continuing how 2017 ended with not many lionfish sightings and therefore very few kills.